Why Travel to Colombia

 From there you can follow my adventures into Panama on the Darien Gap blog!

 Average to good 3 star hotels cost $30 – $80 night almost always with breakfast.
-Less expensive hostels options are available as are higher-end hotels.
+Less expensive hostel options are available as are higher-end hotels.

 Food can be extremely affordable – particularly in markets and almost everything is fresh.
 Restaurant service is also very good and staff are extremely polite.

-Typical of countries north or Argentina and Brazil, there is no real set dining time – restaurants are happy to serve anytime and flavours reflect the local environment.
+Typical of countries north of Argentina and Brazil, there is no real set dining time – restaurants are happy to serve anytime and flavours reflect the local environment.

 Colombia is not a wine culture.
 Beer is consumed everywhere and with the exception of some expensive micro-breweries local beer is very light.
 I probably prefer Pilsen from Medellin although in the heat of the coast Aguilla (Eagle) was clearly the locals’ choice!